 You may think that laying on your back is the best birthing position but it’s really not.
 But If you get an epidural you may but stuck in this position, unfortunately.
 That’s one of the downfalls of epidurals.

 I would love if you’d join us in our Facebook Group!
 We offer support and you can ask questions that I will answer myself.
 Click here to join or on the banner below!

 If you can it’s better to sit upright while having contractions so gravity can help your baby come down.

 When you’re able to move you can also walk, sit, squat, or lean on whatever is available.
 You can rock with the contractions or even get down on hands and knees.

 All of these positions will help you during labor and you will likely see your baby sooner.

 **Want Freebies For You And Your Baby?
 Get $330 Worth Of Gear!
 I have partnered with many companies to give you the best baby freebies online including Nursing Pillow, Pregnancy Pillows, Nursing Covers, Baby Leggings, Baby Clothes and so much more.
 You can find out how to get your freebies in this post right here.

 Poop is going to happen no matter what.
 It’s extremely common.

 While you may feel embarrassed about pooping during labor, it’s totally natural because the muscles used during labor are the same as used during defecation.

-The staff has seen it a thousand times and it doesn’t faze them one bit so don’t even give it a second thought.
+The staff has seen it a thousand times and it doesn’t phase them one bit so don’t even give it a second thought.